The Wizards, with two new players aboard, finally return to play Sunday

 The Wizards were so short on bodies and so out of rhythm ahead of Sunday’s game at San Antonio, which will be their first since a win over Phoenix on Jan.
-11, it felt like they bypassed preseason and went all the way back to high school.
+11, it felt as if they bypassed preseason and went all the way back to high school.

-Although Westbrook (left quad) and backup point guard Raul Neto (groin) are questionable for Sunday’s game, Washington finally got some relief in the frontcourt Saturday.
+Although Westbrook (left quadriceps) and backup point guard Raul Neto (groin) are questionable for Sunday’s game, Washington finally got some relief in the frontcourt Saturday.

 The team welcomed to practice former Maryland center Alex Len, signed on a one-year deal, and forward Jordan Bell, signed on a 10-day contract.
-Bell, a 6-foot-8 big who saw 14 minutes per game with the 2017-18 Warriors and bopped around Toronto, Minnesota and Memphis this past season, was initially one of the four players the Wizards planned to send to the G League bubble this year.
+Bell, a 6-foot-8 big who played 14 minutes per game with the 2017-18 Warriors and bopped around Toronto, Minnesota and Memphis last season, was initially one of the four players the Wizards planned to send to the G League bubble this year.

-With starting wing Deni Avdija, starting forward Rui Hachimura, forward Davis Bertans, guard Troy Brown, guard Ish Smith and center Moe Wagner all tied up in the league’s coronavirus protocols, the Wizards (3-8) were in desperate need of bigs.
+With starting wing Deni Avdija, starting forward Rui Hachimura, forward Davis Bertans, guard Troy Brown, guard Ish Smith and center Moritz Wagner tied up in the league’s coronavirus protocols, the Wizards (3-8) were in desperate need of big men.

-Both Len and Bell will get opportunities to play against the Spurs (8-8) on Sunday, though Brooks framed the first game back as just that — dipping a toe back into the water.
-Asked if they’ll be able to progress on defense or employ any of the offensive shifts the coaching staff enacted before the layoff, Brooks said he simply expects his team to give their best effort after missing six consecutive games.
+Len, 27, and Bell, 26, will get opportunities to play against the Spurs (8-8) on Sunday, though Brooks framed the first game back as just that — dipping a toe back into the water.
+Asked whether they will be able to progress on defense or employ any of the offensive shifts the coaching staff enacted before the layoff, Brooks said he simply expects his team to give its best effort after it missed six consecutive games.

 “I hope we can pick up where we left off,” Brooks said Saturday.

-Both Brooks and Westbrook are optimistic the two new additions will be able to make an impact straight away, especially with the 7-foot Len backing up Lopez at center.
+Brooks and Westbrook are optimistic the new additions will be able to make an impact right away, especially with the 7-foot Len backing up Lopez at center.

-The former Terp will also have opportunities to prove himself to the team in the long-term.
-The Wizards lost starter Thomas Bryant for the season after he partially tore his anterior cruciate ligament earlier this month.
+The former Terp also will have opportunities to prove himself to the team in the long term.
+The Wizards lost starter Thomas Bryant for the season after he partially tore his left ACL this month.

-“[Len] gives us good experience, he gives us length, defensive protection, a good shooter, good free throw shooter, knows how to play and he’s at a good age,” Brooks said. “ … I’ve always liked his game from afar, but it’s good to have him here.
+“[Len] gives us good experience.
+He gives us length, defensive protection, a good shooter, good free throw shooter, knows how to play and he’s at a good age,” Brooks said. “ . . .
+I’ve always liked his game from afar, but it’s good to have him here.
 You don’t realize how big and agile he is.”

-“It's a great opportunity moving forward,” Len said Saturday, “great fit, gives me a chance to play with Russ and Bradley [Beal], two all-star players.
-I think it's a great opportunity to turn things around and make a push for the playoffs.”
+“It’s a great opportunity moving forward,” Len said Saturday.
+“Great fit, gives me a chance to play with Russ and Bradley [Beal], two all-star players.
+I think it’s a great opportunity to turn things around and make a push for the playoffs.”

-Brooks doesn’t have a set timeline for when the rest of Washington’s players will return.
+Brooks doesn’t have a timeline for when the rest of Washington’s players will return.
 The Wizards’ six players who tested positive won’t come back all at once.

-Players who have tested positive must either quarantine for at least 10 days or return two negative tests at least 24 hours apart to come out of isolation.
-After that, the league mandates a 48-hour observation period in which players can participate in individual workouts while wearing a face mask.
+Players who have tested positive must isolate for at least 10 days or return two negative tests at least 24 hours apart to come out of isolation.
+After that, the NBA mandates a 48-hour observation period in which players can participate in individual workouts while wearing a mask.
 After that, they must undergo cardiac screening to be cleared to play.
 Then the work of getting back in shape begins.

 The team is also being patient with Westbrook, who injured his quadricep in training camp in December.
 Brooks said the point guard has been participating in portions of practice, “progressing every day,” but a huge determinant for returning is how he feels after a heavy day of work.
 The Wizards haven't been able to do much of that in practice lately.